- Professor of Sociology

 - Culture of Teenage Mothers, (State University of New York Press, 2010) : View Book

-As Acting Associate President and Academic Counsel, Dr. Joanna Gregson collaborates with, supports, and advises Acting President Allan Belton on strategic planning for the academic division, including advising on new academic initiatives, faculty affairs, and advancing the academic mission and intellectual positioning of PLU.
-Given their respective areas of expertise, Allan and Joanna divide some of the tasks typically associated with the president and contribute equally to others.
+As Provost, Joanna Gregson, Ph.D. leads the academic division on an interim basis and collaborates with, supports, and advises the President’s Council and Acting President Allan Belton on strategic planning for the academic division, including advising on new academic initiatives, faculty affairs, and advancing the academic mission and intellectual positioning of PLU.

 Dr. Gregson joined the Department of Sociology at PLU in 1998.
 She earned her bachelor’s degree in sociology from Western Washington University, and her Ph.D. in sociology from the University of Colorado at Boulder.
 She was promoted to the rank of Professor in 2012.